 Conduct an Interview Like a Journalist

-The first time I was ever asked to do an interview I figured it couldn't be that hard, but boy was I wrong.
+The first time I was ever asked to do an interview, I figured it couldn't be that hard, but boy was I wrong.
 Conducting a good interview, particularly if you are doing it for a website or magazine as a journalist, can be quite challenging.
-There are many things to consider beyond just the questions and you need to know a bit about interviewing someone in order to get the best out of your interviewee.
+There are many things to consider beyond just the questions you need to ask, and what you need to know about interviewing someone in order to get the best out of your interviewee.
 Take a look at this guide to see just what you can do to make your interview shine.

 Conduct a Journalistic Interview

 Ready to jump out in the world of journalism and to start asking the right questions that will yield juicy results?
-I wasn't at first, and my first interview required quite a bit of editing and guidance from my editor-in-chief.
-As simple as the ideas and guidelines below may seem, they will go a long way to helping you look professional in that first interview while also getting you results.
+Initially, I wasn't, and my first interview required quite a bit of editing and guidance from my editor-in-chief.
+As simple as the ideas and guidelines below may seem, they will go a long way to helping you look and act professionally in that first interview, while also getting you good results.

 Only Interview by Email as a Last Resort

 Sometimes doing an interview via email can yield some pretty great results, but other than group interviews it is the worst way to interview someone.
-Being able to be there in person, face to face, with your interviewee is ideal since that way you can tweak your questions based on their on the spot responses and their mood.
-If you can't do face to face then opt for a Skype or phone interview.
-If you have to do it by email then remember that:
+Being able to be there in person, face to face, with your interviewee is ideal since that way you can tweak your questions based on their on the spot responses and their reactions to the questions you ask.
+If you can't do face to face, then opt for a Skype, Facetime or a phone interview.
+If you have no other options and must do the interview by email, remember: